Discover it Cash Back vs. Citi Diamond Preferred: Which is better for a balance transfer?

 In contrast, the Citi Diamond Preferred doesn’t offer any rewards.
 With that in mind, the Discover it Cash Back is the better option if you want to earn rewards on your spending.

 Intro APR winner: Citi Diamond Preferred

-The Citi Diamond Preferred’s additional six months to pay down debt without any interest could be of tremendous benefit if you have a lot of high-interest debt you need to consolidate.
-After all, a longer zero percent APR timeline could let you pay down a larger balance in its entirety before the introductory rate expires, or you could pay a lower amount each month during the introductory period and still become free of debt.
+The Citi Diamond Preferred’s additional six months to pay down debt interest-free could be of tremendous benefit if you have a lot of high-interest debt you need to consolidate.
+After all, a longer 0 percent intro APR timeline could allow you to pay down a larger balance before the introductory rate expires, or you could pay a lower amount each month during the introductory period and still become free of debt.

-Annual Fee winner: Tie
+Annual fee winner: Tie

 Discover it Cash Back vs. Citi Diamond Preferred balance transfer example

 Let’s imagine you have $5,000 in credit card debt.
 If you decide on a balance transfer with the Citi Diamond Preferred, you would pay a 5 percent balance transfer fee ($5 minimum) on that $5,000, which comes to $250.
 You would then have 21 months to pay off your debt at a 0 percent intro APR (17.99 percent to 28.74 percent variable APR after).
 This means you would start off with a balance of $5,250 and would need to pay $250 per month to become entirely debt-free before your offer period ends.